James L. Dolan: New York Knicks

 Like the Rangers, the Knicks performed abysmally in the early 2000s.
 Unlike the Rangers, they have yet to fully recover, which fans mostly blame on Dolan's management missteps.
 Although the Knicks made the NBA Finals in 1999, they did not post another winning season until the 2012–13 season.
 Furthermore, the Knicks did not make the playoffs at any point between the 2003–04 and 2010–11 seasons, which both ended in the first round with four-game sweeps of the Knicks.
 In 2007, NBA Commissioner David Stern criticized Dolan's management of the Knicks, saying "they're not a model of intelligent management."
-One widely criticized decision was to give shooting guard Allan Houston a 6-year, $100 million maximum contract in 2001, when no other team had offered Houston more than $75 million.
-Houston retired due to injury after just four seasons and with over $40 million remaining on his contract.